double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/12_Development_Language_Runtime.md

 **Section ID:** 12 | **Version:** 0.1.0
 **Related Sections:** 11 — Operating System Support, 14 — Build Environment & Tooling
-**Related Decisions:** `12-ADR-001 — Adopt .NET 10 LTS Runtime`, `11-ADR-001 — Establish Windows & Linux Support Baseline`
+**Related Decisions:** `12-ADR-001 — Adopt .NET 10 Runtime`, `11-ADR-001 — Establish Windows & Linux Support Baseline`
 **Upstream Dependencies:** 2X — System Architecture, 4X — Interprocess Communications
 **Downstream Impacts:** 6X — Core Domain Services, 9X — Frontends & Ops

 ## 12.1 Purpose & Scope

-This section defines the **language, runtime, and dependency policies** that govern all Nexus codebases.
+This section defines the **language, runtime, and dependency policies** that govern all AgOpenNext codebases.
 It ensures contributors use a common runtime environment and development toolchain, producing predictable, reproducible, and portable builds across Windows and Linux.
 It also defines boundaries for dependency management and contract versioning so that plugins, AgIO, and user interfaces can interoperate without breaking compatibility.

 > **Plain summary:**
-> Everyone writing Nexus code uses the same managed runtime, follows shared dependency rules, and relies on common interface contracts so everything behaves the same on all platforms.
+> Everyone writing AgOpenNext code uses the same managed runtime, follows shared dependency rules, and relies on common interface contracts so everything behaves the same on all platforms.

 ---

 ## 12.2 Context

-- All Nexus components share a managed runtime that supports both Windows and Linux as defined in §11 (`11-ADR-001`).
+- All AgOpenNext components share a managed runtime that supports both Windows and Linux as defined in §11 (`11-ADR-001`).
 - Prior versions of AgOpenGPS mixed .NET Framework, WPF, and native utilities, leading to inconsistent build behavior.
-- The modern Nexus stack aims to unify runtime, language, and dependency handling across Core, AgIO, UI, and CLI tools.
+- The modern AgOpenNext stack aims to unify runtime, language, and dependency handling across Core, AgIO, UI, and CLI tools.
 - Build environment and CI enforcement are covered in §14, while this section defines the policies that those builds must enforce.

 ---